Articunatu/Panda-Bank/README.md

 # Panda-Bank
 Panda-Bank!

-The Panda-Bank is a bankbased program coded in C# in .NET.
+The Panda-Bank is a school prodject program coded in C# in .NET.
+It´s a program that are suppose to be like a banksystem.

 There are seven different classes, including the Main program class and two partial classes.